pragup/pragup.github.io/_posts/2019-07-31-Adversarial-Robustness-Training.md

 interpretation can again be misleading since it is not necessary for this phenomenon to occur as shown Below in Figure ??.
 *At first glance we can think of reducing adversarial attack by restricting access to internal parameters and gradients.
 Even with limited access it is been shown by Andrew et al[^IlEnAtLi2017] that adversarial*
 *attack is still feasible.*
+Recently some theoritical work has been done explaining existence of adversarial examples and adversarial robust learning [^ScSaTsTaMa2018],[^TsSaEnTuMa2019].